 Many bereaved people are surprised they find grief so difficult.
 You may have expected it to be upsetting, but perhaps not this hard.
-When your loved one was alive, there was a clear purpose and a way to make a difference.
+When your loved one was alive, there was a clear purpose and a way to make a difference, especially if you've been their carer.
 After they've died there's a huge change, in who you are and what you do, every day.